Olga Hepnarová: Early life

 Olga Hepnarová was born on 30 June 1951 in Prague.
 Her father was a bank clerk and her mother was a dentist.
 Hepnarová was an average child, but later developed psychiatric problems, which manifested in an inability to communicate with people.

+In school, she was often mocked by her peers.
+At the same time, Hepnarová was known to bully smaller children.
 In 1964, she attempted suicide by overdosing on her medication.
 She spent a year in a psychiatric ward at a hospital in Opařany, where she was beaten and abused after an attempted escape.
 She was declared "neither homosexual, nor heterosexual" by the specialists, and no mental illness was diagnosed.

-Hepnarová later worked at various jobs but was usually fired shortly after being hired, including when she was trained as a bookbinder in Prague and then worked in Cheb for a year before returning to Prague.
-She ended up working as a truck driver.
-Gradually she lost contact with her family, especially her father and older sister.
-She bought a cabin in the village of Oleško, from where she commuted to work.
-She later sold the cabin and bought a Trabant car with the money she had received.
+After her release in 1966, she trained as a bookbinder at Tomos Praha.
+In 1969, Hepnarová left Prague to work for the public service of Cheb.
+She was dismissed after less than three months, working various small jobs before her father allowed her to move back in at their apartment in Prague.
+Hepnarová moved out again shortly after due to conflicts between her mother and paternal grandmother, buying a cabin in Oleško, from where she commuted to Prague.
+Hepnarová's family continued to support her career, getting her a position as a truck driver for the municipal transport services of Prague and buying her a Wartburg car.
+Neighbours remembered her as absent-minded, never greeting fellow residents of the village.
+Hepnarová's relationship with her parents deteriorated, with her once threatening to kill her mother during a visit to the cabin.

 Arson attack

 Hepnarová's father inherited a farm in the village of Zábrodí, which the family used for recreation.
 On the morning of 7 August 1970, using a bottle of gasoline, Hepnarová set fire to the door in the living area of the building.
 She hoped that the fire would reach the hayloft via a dormer and destroy the homestead.
-Her sister and two tenants - a married couple over the age of 75 - were asleep in the house at the time.
+Her sister and two tenants - the elderly Hetnerov couple - were asleep in the house at the time.
 They woke up and managed to extinguish the fire in time.
-The final damage was only 50 Kčs.
+The final damage was only 100 Kčs.
 Hepnarová was not suspected of the crime.
 She had approached the farm on foot at night after taking a taxi from Náchod.
 She confessed to the act during a psychiatric examination in 1973.
 As a motive, she stated that the property had become the cause of money disputes between her parents.
+She denied knowing that anyone was on the property at the time of the arson, but acknowledged having overheard her sister's plans to spend the night there.